-Type of Control - Description examples NIH/Ensemble - All infrastructure is hosted by Atos.
+Type of Control - examples Description NIH/Ensemble - All infrastructure is hosted by Atos.
 This location is within scope of the Atos 27001 certification and as such a wide range of physical and environmental controls apply.
 These are also governed by the NHS Scotland national contract with Atos.
-StormID Ltd - The data platform providing patient information storage and processing platform, an Internet-based digital platform currently hosted on NHSGGC Azure infrastructure and used to provide digital services.
-Microsoft Azure has completed Level 2 of the NHS IG Toolkit. (https://download.microsoft.com/download/7/F/6/7F6EBDDE-F3EF-4225-ACDA-ADCD851430C4/NHS_IGCompliance. pdf) Information asset management including management of backups and asset NSS have an information asset register and NSS strive to hold all information in line with the Scottish Government Records Management Health and Social Care Code of Practice 2020 and NSS Document Storage, Retention and Disposal Policy v7.3. disposal We also have the following procedures: Destruction Process for hard drives and mobile phones - CST NSS Data Cleansing Guidelines Decommissioning and destruction of IT desktop devices PHS have equivalent polices as listed above and in addition, PHS has: Records Management, Document Storage, and Retention Policy V1.0 Data Protection Policy V1.0 Health Boards have equivalent or similar policies and procedures.
+StormID Ltd - The data platform providing patient information storage and processing an Internet-based digital platform currently hosted on NHSGGC Azure infrastructure and used to provide digital services.
+Microsoft Azure has completed Level 2 of the NHS IG Toolkit.
+Information asset management including management of backups and asset disposal NSS have an information asset register and NSS strive to hold all information in line with the Scottish Government Records Management Health and Social Care Code of Practice 2020 and NSS Document Storage, Retention and Disposal Policy v7.3.
+We also have the following procedures: Destruction Process for hard drives and mobile phones CST NSS Data Cleansing Guidelines Decommissioning and Destruction of IT desktop devices PHS have equivalent polices as listed above and in addition, PHS has: Records Management, Document Storage, and Retention Policy V1.0 Data Protection Policy V1.0 Health Boards have equivalent or similar policies and procedures.
 Storm ID IT team are responsible for maintaining Information Backup controls.
 All business-critical data is backed-up and restores are tested on a schedule.
 All data held within backup and DR environments is provided the same security and protection as data held in live data stores.
 Where possible, cloud resources of any kind are geographically housed and/or replicated, across multiple regions, to provide a highly available solution.
-In the case of data stores - Storage or Database (both of which will be designed in a Highly Available fashion) - regular snapshots of data, built-in 'Point-in-time-Recovery' up to 35 days, and fully customisable long-term retention policies of both, offer a unique software-defined backup and DR solution for any application.
-Azure Devops CI/CD pipelines, including templated Infrastructure as Code (IaC) ensures that, in the case of Disaster Recovery, both infrastructure and application code can be redeployed to a previously known and working state in minutes.
-DR scenarios and RPOs/RTOs are factored into solutions where necessary.
-Business continuity A disaster recovery plan was produced as part of the project to implement the CDW system and a backup Ensemble server is in place for business continuity.
-A SSP for ECOSS is being developed.
-NNS has a completed SSP.
-NDP Routing Service has a completed SSP.
+In the case of data stores - Storage or Database (both of which will be designed in a Highly Available fashion) - regular snapshots of data, built-in 'Point-in-time- Recovery' up to 35 days, and fully customisable long-term retention policies of both, offer a unique software-defined backup and DR solution for any application.
+Azure Devops CI/CD pipelines, including templated Infrastructure as Code (IaC) ensures that, in the case of Disaster Recovery, both

+Type of Control - examples Description infrastructure and application code can be redeployed to a previously known and working state in minutes.
+DR scenarios and RPOs/RTOs are factored into solutions where necessary Business continuity A disaster recovery plan was produced as part of the project to implement the CDW system and a backup Ensemble server is in place for business continuity.
+A SSP for ECOSS is being developed, however, penetration testing has been completed and the risks highlighted have been actioned.
+There is an SSP for Simple Tracing Tool (STT) and a SSP for the NDP routing service.